qwaneu/qwaneu.github.io/_drafts/slicing-your-cake.md

 Another source of inspiration were the fruitful discussions I had with software architects at [RIGD-Loxia](https://www.rigd-loxia.nl/) a number of years ago.
 We explored how to apply Hexagonal Architecture to the (sometimes quite complex) Railway Safety Engineering software they develop.
-I think the 'slices of cake' metaphor originates from there.
+The 'slices of cake' metaphor originates from there.

 A current related development is micro-frontends.
 Micro-frontend have as
 upsides: independent evolution, scaling, support of multiple back-ends without